henniferkay/tbUS/README.md

 Our model suggested that if the COVID pandemic had not caused disruptions in TB management and care, the number of TB cases per year would have been at a steady level around 8,900.

-### Limitations
+### Limitations and Future Directions
-This was an ecological study of TB cases by a geographical area (state), not individual TB patients.
+This was an ecological study of TB cases by state, not individual TB patients.
+The ecological study design, which focused on TB cases by geographical area (state), may limit the generalizability of our findings to individual-level associations and specific demographic or clinical factors that could influence TB outcomes.

 We did not add explanatory variables to our model because we could not find appropriate data by state and year on risk factors for TB (e.g. migration rate, prior TB or latent infection population size).
 Therefore, we were only able to perform a univariate time series analysis that looks at the states' overall TB cases over the years.

+It would be interesting to expand our analysis to other countries so that we could compare the impacts of the pandemic on TB between high and low TB burden areas.
+Adding countries as an explanatory variable may also improve our model or allow for other modeling methods such as neural network and random forest.

+To deepen our understanding of the impacts of COVID on TB, it would be worthwhile looking at the disease synergy between TB and COVID.
+Previous studies have alluded that COVID patients with prior or concurrent TB are more likely to die in high TB burden settings.
+Analyzing more granular data collected from individual TB patients and their clinical outcomes is warranted.

 ### Conclusion
 Even though this analysis carries limitations and provides an alternative snapshot of COVID's impacts on TB in the U.S., our model sheds light on public health ramifications of the pandemic.

 Timing is crucial in TB care--delayed diagnosis and treatment could further complicate the patient's disease status and overall health.
 If a significant portion of TB cases missed timely diagnosis and care due to impaired access to medical services, people might have undiagnosed or untreated TB longer than they should have been, increasing the pool of infectious individuals in the community.

+Our findings underscore the need for ongoing monitoring and research to understand the long-term effects of the COVID-19 pandemic on TB and other infectious diseases.

-Our findings suggest the need to equip public health emergency preparedness for more rapid and smoother response to TB and other major diseases in future pandemics.
+Additionally, future studies should explore the disease synergy between TB and COVID-19, considering more granular data collected from individual TB patients and their clinical outcomes.
+This will help inform public health policies and preparedness efforts to ensure a more rapid and effective response to TB and other major diseases in future pandemics.